semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem debug job [Job ID]

-What the command does is reading the specification of a job, using that specification to build a VM and connecting you to that Virtual Machine (VM) using SSH in order to be able to execute all the commands manually.
+What the command does is reading the specification of a job, using that specification to build a Virtual Machine (VM) and connecting you to that VM using SSH in order to be able to execute all the commands manually.
 Additionally, there is a file in the home directory named `commands.sh` that contains all the commands of that job, including the commands in `prologue` and `epilogue` blocks.

-The VM that is used with `sem debug job` is on the *task level*, which means that it is the real VM with the real environment that is used for the job when that job is executed in a pipeline – this includes all `secrets` and environment variables.
+The VM that is used with `sem debug job` is on the *task level*, which means that it will be the real VM with the real environment that is used for the job when that job is executed in a pipeline – this includes all `secrets` and environment variables.
+This also means that you will be working on the actual GitHub repository with the actual branch.

 ### On demand job creation